scalabli/quo/docs/documentation.rst

 Documenting Scripts
 ===================

-.. currentmodule:: click
+.. currentmodule:: quo

-Click makes it very easy to document your command line tools.
+Quo makes it very easy to document your command line tools.
 First of all, it automatically generates help pages for you.
 While these are currently not customizable in terms of their layout, all of the text can be changed.